28 June 2023

 Employers are not providing the wellbeing support they themselves think is needed

-Employers are not providing the health and wellbeing support they themselves believe their employees want and need, according to new research from Towergate Health & Protection.
+Employers are not providing the health and wellbeing support they themselves believe their employees want and need, according to new research from Towergate Employee Benefits.
 The research took place among UK companies of all sizes and all industries across the UK.
 Directed at the employers, it asked what health and wellbeing support they thought was most important to their staff, and what they actually provide.

 Across the four pillars of wellbeing, the support being offered most by employers is for social wellbeing - provided by the majority (56%) of companies.
 However, only a third (33%) of employers ranked it highest in terms of importance to their employees.